Garage Floor Tile Buying Guide

 This PVC garage flooring is not a snap-together lock system.
 It has been designed to lock permanently, and so it is highly resistant to accidental separation due to spinning tires or similar kinds of pressure.
 These tiles usually require a rubber mallet for installation.

 We can sum up the differences between these two products as follows.
 For the average residential garage, Polypropylene tiles are ideal.
 But if you have an area with a lot of industrial traffic, or if you need to keep the floor beneath the tiling clean, you should select PVC.
 Keep in mind that if the area experiences frequent gasoline spills, PVC may stain unless you apply a topcoat or, alternatively, you may apply three coats of commercial acrylic floor finish with a clean finish mop or applicator.
+There is absolutely no way to guarantee a PVC product will not stain from tires.
+We suggest black tiles under the vehicle tires.

 It’s important for consumers to exercise caution before making a purchase, as the many cheap garage floor tiles have appeared in the market in recent years.
 Some are manufactured in China, while others originate in the U.S. As products of inferior design, these tiles have issues with expansion and contraction, fading of colors, and separation even under normal conditions.
 We have decided to avoid dealing with these low-quality garage tiles.
 In an effort to improve on these poorly designed garage floor coverings, we have sacrificed a lot of profit so we can offer our customers a top-quality tile at a reasonable price.